Yuan-Yu/bioStructureM/README.md

 <a name=as-br></a>
 - ()
-Change the priority of selection command
+Change the priority of selection command.
 This command would select the O atoms of water only.

-        as('protein and name CA or water and name O',pdbStruct) After add () to the command, it can select CA atoms in protein and O atoms in water as('(protein and name CA) or (water and name O)')
+        as('protein and name CA or water and name O',pdbStruct)
+After add () to the command, it can select CA atoms in protein and O atoms in water

+        as('(protein and name CA) or (water and name O)')
 <a name=as-byres></a>
 - byres
-extend selection to complete residues
+Extend selection to complete residues

         as('byres (protein within 4 of resi 73)',pdbStruct)

 <a name=as-bychain></a>
 - bychain
-extend selection to whole atoms in same chain.
+Extend selection to whole atoms in same chain.

         as('bychain resi 73',pdbStruct)

+### Set attribute by selection
+This section show how to set values to specific field and atoms.

+    asSetAttribute('protein',pdbStruct,'segment','PROA')
+Change the segment field of protein to "PROA".

+    asSetAttribute('all',pdbStruct,'bval',0)
+    newCABval = ones(1,144)*100
+    asSetAttribute('protein and CA',pdbStruct,'bval',newProteinBval)
+Set CA atoms bfactor to 100 and set all others to zero.
+**Note: The number of assigned values should be same as number of atoms or a sigle value.**